skrabe/OmegleAI/README.md

 AI always starts the chat by typing out "*hi there!*", which you can also change by changing the msg string on **61st and 210th** line.

 Already set up AI models(Batman, Superman, Deadpool) have all the messages sent by other person saved in a list which is given to them every iteration.
-Custom AI sadly does **NOT** have that feature yet.
+Custom AI model now has it as well!

 Every time it enters a new chat, the previous messages are deleted, so that AI forgets all about the last conversations and starts a new one.